jcbain/lighthouse_lectures/advanced_lecture_webpack/README.md

 ## Default Behavior

-As of version 4 of Webpack, a configuration file is **not** need in order to bundle our modules.
+As of version 4 of Webpack, a configuration file is **not** needed in order to bundle our modules.
 In our project, as long as we have a `src/index.js` we can simply run `webpack` in our command line which will output a bundled file called `main.js` in a directory called `dist/`.

 ## Entrypoint